 GAG2 pet data sourced from the official Grow a Garden 2 Fandom wiki and community-verified spawn testing.
 All hatch rates marked VERIFIED have been cross-referenced across multiple sources.
 Items marked UNVERIFIED are reported in single sources and need additional confirmation.
 Items marked UNRELEASED exist in game data but have a 0% hatch rate as of July 2026.

 The Grow a Garden 2 Pet Calculator at mygagcalculator.com is a free browser tool built specifically for the Grow a Garden 2 sequel.
-It covers all 16 GAG2 pets, both egg types, the Big and Huge variant system, and a defense loadout guide.
+It covers all 25 GAG2 pets, all 8 egg types, the Big and Mega variant system, and a defense loadout guide.
 Every pet entry is tagged VERIFIED, UNVERIFIED, or UNRELEASED so you always know how much trust to place in each number.

-This page covers the full pet roster, egg odds for the Common Egg and Epic Egg, the unique Big and Huge variant cost calculator, a tier list ranked by July 2026 community consensus, a defense guide for night raids, and a detailed comparison with the GAG1 pet system.
+This page covers the full pet roster, egg odds for all 8 egg types, the unique Big and Mega variant cost calculator, a tier list ranked by August 6, 2026 community consensus, a defense guide for night raids, and a detailed comparison with the GAG1 pet system.
 For the original game's pet data, see the GAG1 Pet Calculator.

 The GAG2 Pet Calculator is a free, browser-based reference and calculation tool for the Grow a Garden 2 pet system.
 It is built specifically for Grow a Garden 2, which is a sequel to the original Grow a Garden game and not an update or expansion.
 The two games share a genre and a Sheckle currency, but their pet systems are substantially different in ways that make GAG1 calculators inaccurate for GAG2 players.